LelandLong/FM_jQuery/README.md

 #### Dependancies

-This database uses the JavaScript Library "jQuery" (https://jquery.com)
+This database uses the Javascript Library "jQuery" (https://jquery.com)

-This database is completely self contained and all the required JavaScript Library data has been stored locally in the database.
+This database is completely self contained and all the required Javascript Library data has been stored locally in the database.